Doctor of Philosophy in Public Health

 SPH only accepts scores from the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
 Scores must not be more than 5 years old.
 MCAT and LSAT scores will not be accepted as substitutes for the GRE/GMAT.
 Visit the following sites for more details: GRE Registration: http://www.ets.org/ and GMAT Registration: http://www.gmac.com.

 Applicants with an earned doctorate (including an M.D. or J.D.) from an accredited institution in the U.S. do not need to take either examination.

-Competitive GRE test scores (Quantitative, Verbal, and Analytical Writing) should range in the 60th – 70th percentile or a composite score in the mid-1100s.
-The School of Public Health does not have a minimum score requirement, but applicants with scores below 900 are unlikely to be admitted.
+Competitive GRE test scores (Quantitative, Verbal, and Analytical Writing) should range in the 60th – 70th percentile for all sections.
+The School of Public Health does not have a minimum score requirement, but applicants with scores below 300 are unlikely to be admitted.

 While no minimum GPAs are required, applicants with a cumulative undergraduate and graduate GPA of 3.2, respectively, are considered more competitive.
 The Admissions Committee will also take into account the rigor of the academic program and degree.

 10. Are there different admissions requirements for citizens of countries other than the U.S.?

 For international applicants from countries/education programs in which English is not the official language, scores from the TOEFL exam are required.
 Click here for requirements for international applicants.
 For information on Georgia State University’s International Student and Scholar Services (ISSS), click here.